seanbaxter/DirectXShaderCompiler/docs/WritingAnLLVMPass.rst

     AU.addRequired<LoopInfoWrapperPass>();
   }

-.. _writing-an-llvm-pass-getAnalysis:
+.. _writing-an-llvm37-pass-getAnalysis:

 The ``getAnalysis<>`` and ``getAnalysisIfAvailable<>`` methods
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``Pass::getAnalysis<>`` method is automatically inherited by your class, providing you with access to the passes that you declared that you required with the :ref:`getAnalysisUsage <writing-an-llvm-pass-getAnalysisUsage>` method.
+The ``Pass::getAnalysis<>`` method is automatically inherited by your class, providing you with access to the passes that you declared that you required with the :ref:`getAnalysisUsage <writing-an-llvm37-pass-getAnalysisUsage>` method.
 It takes a single template argument that specifies which pass class you want, and returns a reference to that pass.
 For example: